 Her book “Job Searching in Pandemic Times” was created as a resource to help the millions driven out of work due to Co-vid.
 She is achieving national recognition as a Career Guru who can help people with their career change and guide them to create a plan of action to not just survive the Pandemic but to thrive professionally.

 Donna holds the designation of Certified Personnel Consultant and International CPC.
 She is also a graduate of an entrepreneurial program conducted by Dr. Jeffry Timmons through the Harvard Entrepreneurial program.
 In 2004, the US Association named Dr. Timmons the Entrepreneurship Educator of the Year for Small Business and Entrepreneurship.

-Donna has impacted the lives of women all across America who can offer heart-warming testimonials about the powerful results of her guidance and sage advice.
-A much sought-after motivational speaker, Donna has captivated nationwide audiences from all walks of life with her high energy and inspiring messages of a woman’s path to happiness, success and fulfillment.
+Donna has impacted the lives of people across America who offer heart-warming testimonials about the powerful results of her guidance and sage advice.
+A much sought-after motivational speaker, Donna has captivated nationwide audiences from all walks of life with her high energy and inspiring messages of “how to” create your own path to happiness, success, and fulfillment.

 She is offering both in person and virtual sessions to help others, through regional college programs, through newly energized organizations seeking to help people cope in this new world order, and her personal consulting sessions.
 In development is an online series to guide people how to get through these changes that are happening in the workplace, how to identify their transferable skills, other job opportunities, and to create new professional horizons.
 “Career Directions Bootcamp” is being developed to be a price affordable option to help people deal with the workplace tsunami that appears to be overwhelming.